harimseong/assembly_library/lib/README.md

 ## Assembly Library Project
 ---
-This document describes a process to accomplish the project.
+This document describes development process of the project.

 ##### Requirements
 ---